 Two cases in the Lucerne area fell to neighborhood opposition on Thursday, one harder than the other.
 Nearly 20 residents arrived armed with statistics, court citations and zoning precedent to argue down a plan to demolish a Lucerne house and divide the large lot into three smaller properties.
 The BZA, whose jurisdiction is limited to allowing minor adjustments to zoning regulations, agreed with objectors and unanimously turned down variances for smaller and narrower lot sizes.
-Not far away on Rockaway, a family planning to build a house to indulge their passion for working on cars and frequent entertaining were turned down for a variance allowing an oversized garage with hydraulic lift and other custom details.
+Not far away on Rockaway, a family planning to build a house to indulge its passion for working on cars and frequent entertaining was turned down for a variance allowing an oversized garage with hydraulic lift and other custom details.

 Members present: Lauren Gwaltney, chair, Ty Cole, Brian Jarmon, Jeffrey Foster (S), vice chair, Beverly LeBoeuf, and Stuart Roberts (S).

 Members absent: Matt Foley and Battalion Chief Nickolas Hill.

 Staff present: Greg Cobb and Vanessa McGrath of the Building, Engineering and Zoning Department; Planning and zoning clerk Donna Bridges and planner Fred Goodwin.

 *Note on procedure: By state law, zoning variances granted by the 5-member board require a super majority of 4 members voting in the affirmative.
 To keep business moving in case of absences, the law also allows two supernumerary members (S) to sit in and vote if needed.
 Variances expire in 180 days if a building permit isn’t obtained.